 My dear friend, I’m a Brazilian journalist who really love to travel.
 For lately I have been receiving invitations to give lectures on other planets, specially those close to Earth, here in the Milky Way.
 And they always ask me to bring wines from Planet Earth because they are famous in much of the Known Universe.
 In fact on our beloved planet we use near 2,000 kinds of grapes (out of near 10,000 in the world) to make wines in about 900 wine-communities worldwide with their terroirs – and this gives us a great competitive advantage for inter-galactic gastronomic tourism: we harmonize any food with any kind of wine.

-As you never know when we will receive an invitation like this it is good to be prepared not to commit gaffes by harmonizing wines from Earth with foods from other planets.
+With the recent James Webb’s trips we must to be prepared to receive invitations like these so it is good to be prepared not to commit gaffes by harmonizing wines from Earth with (strange!!!) foods from other planets.
 In addition it is good to keep these tips because in intergalactic social networks like ETBook the big gossip is that NASA should soon reveal a research on the behavior of food consumption on other planets.
 I researched the subject to give you some tips, but I accepted suggestions from friends, sommeliers, chefs, producers or simply drinker – send message, thank you.

 Harmonizing northern alpistranos cooked in the breeze in Jupiter